Types of Programs

 Do You Have a Heart for Ministering to Children?

-Additional volunteers are needed to provide the conduit of love, compassion and connection to Christ to children from toddlers through middle schoolers every Friday night.
-These kids are here as their parents attend the Celebrate Recovery program for dealing with hurts, habits and hang-ups.
+Celebrate Recovery needs your help to provide the conduit of love, compassion and connection to Christ to children from toddlers through middle schoolers every Friday night as their parents attend Celebrate Recovery, which is a program for dealing with hurts, habits and hang-ups.
 This is a volunteer position, but it could possibly become a paid part-time position.
 Volunteers need to be 18 or older and will need to complete a background check if we don’t already have one on file for you.

 Other Celebrate Recovery groups in the area: